awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    ```

 1. In **Service role**, do one of the following:
-   + If you do not have an AWS CodeBuild service role, choose **New service role**\.
+   + If you do not have a CodeBuild service role, choose **New service role**\.
 In **Role name**, accept the default name or enter your own\.
-   + If you have an AWS CodeBuild service role, choose **Existing service role**\.
+   + If you have a CodeBuild service role, choose **Existing service role**\.
 In **Role name**, choose the service role\.
 **Note**
-When you use the console to create or update a build project, you can create an AWS CodeBuild service role at the same time\.
+When you use the console to create or update a build project, you can create a CodeBuild service role at the same time\.
 By default, the role works with that build project only\.
 If you use the console to associate this service role with another build project, the role is updated to work with the other build project\.
 A service role can work with up to 10 build projects\.

 1. Expand **Additional configuration**\.